-Appliance Manager lets you configure iSCSI targets for use by an iSCSI initiator, such as Microsoft's free iSCSI initiator or the iSCSI initiator included with various Linux and UNIX distributions.
+Appliance Manager lets you configure iSCSI targets for use by an iSCSI initiator, such as the Microsoft iSCSI Software Initiator or the iSCSI initiator included with various Linux and UNIX distributions.

 After you have created an iSCSI target, you must configure the initiator on the client system that will connect to the target.
 You must specify the following: